 So think about furnishing its space with useful accessories that entertain your budgie.
 Vary the shapes, sizes and aspects to offer your pet new experiences.

-Perches are extremely important for your birds and play a significant part in ensuring a better lifestyle.
+Perches for birds are extremely important for your birds and play a significant part in ensuring a better lifestyle.
 Choose perches with a wooden base, such as pine, as plastic fails to offer the proper grip that your bird needs, and can be bad for their feet.

-Toys have their place in your pet’s cage, but avoid taking up the whole space.
+Bird toys have their place in your pet’s cage, but avoid taking up the whole space.
 It is important to have several types of toys that you can mix up on a weekly basis to give them more variety and keep your bird entertained.